Anxiety Trauma and Recovery

 Presenting Symptoms and Primary Challenges

 Upon beginning treatment, the patient presented with severe symptoms, including intense anxiety, panic attacks, physical exhaustion, and emotional instability.
-Her fight-or-flight response was frequently triggered, resulting in over-ventilation and episodes approaching mental breakdowns.
-Talk therapy, though initially helpful in processing past traumas, often led to emotional relapses.
-Medications proved ineffective due to adverse reactions, further complicating her path to recovery.
-These setbacks created a complex treatment landscape, where stability was difficult to achieve.
+Her fight-or-flight response was frequently triggered, resulting in hyperventilation and episodes approaching mental breakdowns.
+While talk therapy initially helped process past traumas, it often led to emotional relapses.
+Research by Herman (1992) and van der Kolk (2014) highlights that conventional therapy may inadvertently contribute to re-experiencing and emotional flooding, disrupting long-term stability.
+Additionally, medications proved ineffective due to adverse reactions, complicating her recovery further.
+This aligns with research indicating that pharmacological interventions can be challenging in trauma cases due to potential side effects and the difficulties in managing complex trauma symptoms (Courtois & Ford, 2016).
+These setbacks created a complex treatment landscape, making it difficult to achieve stability.

 Initial Assessment and Diagnosis

-The TCM assessment process began with a detailed zang-fu diagnosis to understand the underlying imbalances impacting the patient’s mental and physical health.
-Given her history, the assessment focused on evaluating Qi flow and organ harmony.
+The TCM assessment process began with a detailed zang-fu diagnosis to understand the root imbalances affecting the patient’s mental and physical health.
+Given her history of chronic emotional stress, the assessment focused on evaluating Qi flow and organ harmony, particularly within the Liver and Kidney systems, due to their vital role in emotional regulation and resilience.

 TCM Pattern Diagnosis: